 The museum continues to expand its Oral History Collection which includes noted local individuals of the area as well as those who realize the importance of maintaining a living history legacy.
 Transcripsts and copies of tapes are available to researchers and those interested in learning about this unique area from those who lived it.

-The Sierra Vista Historical Society operates the Gift Shop at the Henry F. Hauser Museum in support of the Museum. ¬† We carry unique one of a kind gifts and are proud to feature local craftsmen. ¬† The ¬† Shop carries Folkmanis Puppets and a variety of children’s books as well as interesting books on first-hand accounts of settling the Arizona territory. ¬† As we approach the Arizona State Centennial in 2012, we are carrying¬†Times Past Reflections from Arizona History. ¬† This book has been accepted as an Arizona Centennial 2012 Legacy Project by the Arizona Historical Advisory Commission. ¬† The shop is staffed by volunteers and is open from 10:00am to 4:00pm Monday through Thursday and 10:00 to 1:00 on Saturdays.
-(Through April 14, 2012 – Will resume Saturday hours in November of 2012)
+The Sierra Vista Historical Society operates the Gift Shop at the Henry F. Hauser Museum in support of the Museum. ¬† We carry unique one of a kind gifts and are proud to feature local craftsmen. ¬† The ¬† Shop carries Folkmanis Puppets and a variety of children’s books as well as interesting books on first-hand accounts of settling the Arizona territory. ¬† As we approach the Arizona State Centennial in 2012, we are carrying¬†Times Past Reflections from Arizona History. ¬† This book has been accepted as an Arizona Centennial 2012 Legacy Project by the Arizona Historical Advisory Commission. ¬† The shop is staffed by volunteers and is open from 10:00am to 4:00pm Monday through Wednesday and 10:00 to 1:00 on Thursdays

 Volunteers work in close cooperation with museum staff who provide guidance, education, and support to assure that each volunteer enjoys a worthwhile experience.
 Have you thought about becoming a museum volunteer?
 The Henry F. Hauser Museum depends on its volunteers to assist with processing and preserving collections, installing exhibits, conducting oral history interviews, helping with special programs and events, and working in the museum gift shop.